 Mountains and gorges meet beautiful beaches.
 Chania, with its Venetian and Turkish influence, is also worth a visit.

-On the east of Crete.
-Here you'll find villages, ports, a palm-fringed beach, the stunning Lassithi plateau and the reputed birthplace of Zeus.
+Towards the east of Crete you'll find villages, ports, a palm-fringed beach, the stunning Lassithi plateau and the reputed birthplace of Zeus.

-Pelion is an outstandingly beautiful area of mainland Greece renowned for its sandy beaches, dense forests and traditional villages.
+Pelion is an outstandingly beautiful area of mainland Greece renowned for its traditional villages and spectacular beaches.